 Prashizky, A. and Remennick, L. (2018).
 Celebrating Memory and Belonging: Young Russian Israelis Claim Their Unique Place in Tel-Aviv’s Urban Space.
 Journal of Contemporary Ethnography 47 (3): 336–66.
 Link

 Professor Noah Lewin-Epstein is the founder and former head of the M.A. in Migration Studies.
-He leads the Thesis Workshop (fourth semester, compulsory for students pursuing the thesis track).
+He leads the Thesis Workshop (mandatory for students pursuing the thesis track).

 Lewin-Epstein is Professor of Sociology at Tel-Aviv University and past Dean of the Faculty of Social Science.
 He received the PhD from the University of Chicago in 1982.
 His areas of interest include social inequality, ethnic stratification, and migration.
 He authored and co-authored 4 books and published extensively in major international journals.
 His research addresses the relationship between economic structures and the socioeconomic achievements.
 His studies have focused primarily on disadvantaged populations including international migrants and ethnic minorities.
 He has extensive experience in international consortia for data collection (ISSP and ESS) and international collaborative research projects.
 Since 2015 he heads the social science division of the Israel Science Foundation.